pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 ## Setting up the extraction environment:
 1. Create a new folder at any location, e.g., Desktop (In complete README.md this folder is referred as 'project_folder')
-2. Copy the folder named project_jars, getting_line_numbers.py and filter_database.py into 'project_folder'.
+2. Copy the folder named project_jars and files getting_line_numbers.py and filter_database.py into 'project_folder'.
 3. Open Command Prompt and change directory to 'project_folder'.
     `>   cd <path_to_project_folder>`
 4. Clone the git repo into the 'project_folder' using the command